-5. Company Produced Sales Aids: Company Produced Sale Aids means marketing materials created and distributed by the Company for use in a specific Local Market designated in writing by the Company.
+5. Company Produced Sales Aids: Company Produced Sales Aids means marketing materials created and distributed by the Company for use in a specific Local Market designated in writing by the Company.

 6. Computer and Telephone Based Media: The transmission or display of any Content by e-mail, static websites, or Social Media; and telephone or smart phone based transmissions or display.

-7. Content: Content means any text, graphics, logos, audio clips, video, photographs, software, or doTERRA Intellectual Property which is found in the Company Produced Sales Aid(s) or, http://doterra.com/US/en/.
+7. Content: Content means any text, graphics, logos, audio clips, video, photographs, software, or dōTERRA Intellectual Property which is found in the Company Produced Sales Aid(s), and the http://doterraeveryday.eu/training/.

 8. doTERRA Intellectual Property: doTERRA Intellectual Property means all intellectual property which doTERRA Holdings, LLC or an affiliated company claims to own, or claims a right to use, including but not limited to trademarks, trade names, service marks, and content of its publications, whether registered with relevant governmental authorities or not.

-11. Sales Aid: Any material, whether physically printed or in digital form, used in the offer or sale of Company products, recruitment of prospective Wellness Advocates, or training of Wellness Advocates, which makes reference to the Company, the Company products, the Sales Compensation Plan, or doTERRA Intellectual Property.
+11. Sales Aid: Any material, whether physically printed or in digital form, used in the offer or sale of Company products, recruitment of prospective Wellness Advocates or Customers, or training of Wellness Advocates, which makes reference to the Company, the Company products, the Sales Compensation Plan, or dōTERRA Intellectual Property.

 12. Social Media: The use of web-based and mobile technologies to turn communication into an interactive dialogue.

 C. Allowed Uses.

 1. Subject to the Conditions of Use, Wellness Advocates are permitted to use Allowed Content in the following instances: